jhbabon/slate/README.md

 ## Experimental

-Slate also offers some extra commands to make it a little bit more useful, or not, but they are nice to play with until you find how useful they can be.
+Slate also offers some extra commands to make it a little bit more useful, or not, maybe.
+But these commands are nice to play with until you find how useful they can be.

 ### exec